deepimaging/deepimaging.github.io/index.md

 The syllabus for Spring 2021 is available [here](./data/syllabus.pdf).

-Additional useful information, and guidelines that we'll follow this uniqu semester, are listed [here](./data/Additional_syllabus_material.pdf).
+Additional useful information, and guidelines that we'll follow this unique semester, are listed [here](./data/Additional_syllabus_material.pdf).

 This semester, we'll have our class online.
 Lectures and lab sections will now be held online via Zoom - please check Slack for details about how to join in to the meetings!